Xilinx/Vitis-AI/tools/Vitis-AI-Quantizer/vai_q_pytorch/README.md

 ### Install from source code

 Installation with Anaconda is suggested.
-And if there is an old version of vai_q_pytorch in the conda enviorment, suggest you remove all of its related files before install the new version.
+And if there is an old version of vai_q_pytorch in the conda enviorment, suggest you remove all its related files before install the new version.

 To install vai_q_pytorch, do as follows:

-##### Pre step 1 : CUDA_HOME environment variable in .bashrc
+##### Pre step 1: CUDA_HOME environment variable in .bashrc
 For GPU version, if CUDA library is installed in /usr/local/cuda, add the following line into .bashrc.
 If CUDA is in other directory, change the line accordingly.

     export CUDA_HOME=/usr/local/cuda